Why Buy a 2016 Land Rover Range Rover?Buying Guide Advice Prices

 1) Powerful Selection of Engines

 An SUV, especially a luxury one, needs to have plenty of power under the hood and the 2016 Range Rover delivers with gusto.
-The engine on the base model is a 3.0-liter supercharged V6 that produces 380 horsepower – 40 more than the same engine produced on last year’s model.
-The other options include a more fuel-efficient 3.0-liter turbo diesel V6 with 440 pound-feet of torque and a monstrous 5.0-liter V8 engine with 510 horsepower and a 0-60 time of just over 5 seconds.
+The engine on the base model is a 3.0 L supercharged 6 CYL producing 380 horsepower – 40 more than the same engine produced on last year’s model.
+The other options include a more fuel-efficient 3.0-liter turbo diesel V6 with 440 lb-feet of torque and a monstrous 5.0-liter V8 engine with 510 horsepower and a 0-60 time of just over 5 seconds.

 2) Agile and Responsive Handling